try-cascade/cascade-agent/README.md

-# cascade-agent
+# Purpose
-  - create a package directory
+This npm package is an auto-instrumentation agent for your applications to generate and export traces.
+It is a pre-requisite for Cascade users who wish to deploy their applications on AWS ECS with observability, and is compatible with AWS X-Ray as the tracing backend.

+# Set Up Tracing Agent
-  - create a repo for the package
+1. install the cascade-agent package
-  - `npm init` to set values for the package (the name of the package will be used when testing with `sudo npm link`)
-  - create the entry point js to put the app logic (this will be the contents of `tracing.js`)
-    - make sure to `module.export = <func>`

-# pre-requisites
-  - in order to view traces in aws x-ray, make sure to include the following aws credentials in app's  .env file
+`npm install cascade-agent`

+2. require `cascade-agent` and specify the name of the service at the top of each service's server code `require('cascade-agent')('my-service');`

+# View Traces on AWS X-Ray
+- prior to deployment on ECS, you will be required to provide the following AWS user credentials:
   - `AWS_REGION`
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`

+That's it!
+Head over to Cascade GUI to finish deploying your application and start viewing traces.